enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 model objects, i.e., objects that are not attributes of one another.
 For example, suppose you are building a real estate listing application, and want to display a window that shows two properties side by side for a comparison of price and features.
-This is straightforward in Traits UI, as the following example shows:
+This is straightforward in TraitsUI, as the following example shows:

 .. index:: examples; context, context; examples, examples; multi-object Views